ibm-cloud-docs/databases-for-elasticsearch/howto-resources-scaling.md

 {{site.data.keyword.attribute-definition-list}}

 # Adding disk, memory, and CPU
-{: #resources-scaling-ui}
-{: ui}
+{: #resources-scaling}

 For new [hosting models](/docs/cloud-databases?topic=cloud-databases-hosting-models), scaling is available through the CLI, API, and Terraform.
 {: note}

-You can manually adjust the resources available to your {{site.data.keyword.databases-for-elasticsearch_full}} deployment to suit your workload and the size of your data.

-# Adding disk, memory, and CPU
-{: #resources-scaling-cli}
-{: cli}

 To scale an [Isolated Compute](/docs/cloud-databases?topic=cloud-databases-hosting-models&interface=cli#hosting-models-iso-compute-cli) host flavor instance, set the relevant `hostflavor` parameter to the Isolated Compute size you're targeting, such as "b3c.4x16.encrypted".
 As this includes CPU and RAM allocation selections, do not separately select CPU and RAM.
 {: important}
+{: cli}

-To scale a [Shared Compute](/docs/cloud-databases?topic=cloud-databases-hosting-models&interface=cli#hosting-models-shared-compute-cli) host flavor instance between the minimum CPU value and 2 CPU, set the CPU to 0 and scale the RAM allocation using the commands below.
+To scale a [Shared Compute](/docs/cloud-databases?topic=cloud-databases-hosting-models&interface=cli#hosting-models-shared-compute-cli) host flavor instance between the minimum CPU value and 2 CPU, set the CPU to 0 and scale the RAM allocation using the following commands.
 The CPU value will scale as a ratio of 1 CPU : 8 GB RAM, up to 2 CPU.
 To scale above 2 CPU, set the CPU and RAM allocations to your target allocation.
 For both, make sure to include the relevant `hostflavor` parameter.
 {: important}
+{: cli}

 You can manually adjust the resources available to your {{site.data.keyword.databases-for-elasticsearch_full}} deployment to suit your workload and the size of your data.

-# Adding disk, memory, and CPU
-{: #resources-scaling-api}
-{: api}
+{: cli}

 To scale an [Isolated Compute](/docs/cloud-databases?topic=cloud-databases-hosting-models&interface=api#hosting-models-iso-compute-api) host flavor instance, set the relevant `host_flavor` parameter to the Isolated Compute size you're targeting, such as "b3c.4x16.encrypted".
 As this includes CPU and RAM allocation selections, do not separately select CPU and RAM.
 {: important}
+{: api}

-To scale a [Shared Compute](/docs/cloud-databases?topic=cloud-databases-hosting-models&interface=api#hosting-models-shared-compute-api) host flavor instance between the minimum CPU value and 2 CPU, set the CPU to 0 and scale the RAM allocation using the commands below.
+To scale a [Shared Compute](/docs/cloud-databases?topic=cloud-databases-hosting-models&interface=api#hosting-models-shared-compute-api) host flavor instance between the minimum CPU value and 2 CPU, set the CPU to 0 and scale the RAM allocation using the following commands.
 The CPU value will scale as a ratio of 1 CPU : 8 GB RAM, up to 2 CPU.
 To scale above 2 CPU, set the CPU and RAM allocations to your target allocation.
 For both, make sure to include the relevant `host_flavor` parameter.
 {: important}
+{: api}

 You can manually adjust the resources available to your {{site.data.keyword.databases-for-elasticsearch_full}} deployment to suit your workload and the size of your data.

-# Adding disk, memory, and CPU
-{: #resources-scaling}
-{: terraform}
+{: api}

 To scale an [Isolated Compute](/docs/cloud-databases?topic=cloud-databases-hosting-models&interface=terraform#hosting-models-shared-compute-terraform) host flavor instance, set the relevant `host_flavor` parameter to the Isolated Compute size you're targeting, such as "b3c.4x16.encrypted".
 As this includes CPU and RAM allocation selections, do not separately select CPU and RAM.
 {: important}
+{: terraform}

-To scale a [Shared Compute](/docs/cloud-databases?topic=cloud-databases-hosting-models&interface=terraform#hosting-models-iso-compute-terraform) host flavor instance between the minimum CPU value and 2 CPU, set the CPU to 0 and scale the RAM allocation using the commands below.
+To scale a [Shared Compute](/docs/cloud-databases?topic=cloud-databases-hosting-models&interface=terraform#hosting-models-iso-compute-terraform) host flavor instance between the minimum CPU value and 2 CPU, set the CPU to 0 and scale the RAM allocation using the following commands.
 The CPU value will scale as a ratio of 1 CPU : 8 GB RAM, up to 2 CPU.
 To scale above 2 CPU, set the CPU and RAM allocations to your target allocation.
 For both, make sure to include the relevant `host_flavor` parameter.
 {: important}
+{: terraform}

 You can manually adjust the resources available to your {{site.data.keyword.databases-for-elasticsearch_full}} deployment to suit your workload and the size of your data.
+{: terraform}

 ## Resource breakdown
 {: #resource-breakdown}